 About this Site: This site, which began as my personal blog, has a couple of purposes that I’d like to develop more going forward.
 Foremost, I would like for it to serve as a place to present my scholarship- primarily, but not exclusively, on early modern and medieval Islam- in formats accessible to the interested public (you, dear reader).
 Second, you will continue to find the sorts of personal reflections and opinion pieces that made up my original blog, hopefully matured somewhat.
 Finally, you will find things under the broad rubric of ‘culture’- primarily poetry, my own and that of others, but also the odd short story, photographic essay, maybe even a bit of art I’ve made.
 I think there is an inner logic connecting all of these parts, but feel free to peruse the material that interests you and ignore the rest.
 For all of it, I welcome interaction- questions, comments, criticism, and so forth.
 I welcome the use of my work in other, non-commercial contexts; all the original content here should be regarded as falling under a Creative Commons Attribution-NonCommercial 4.0 International License.
 While use and reproduction of this material is of course free, if you do find anything here useful for whatever purposes, do think about chipping in a little support!

-About the Author: My name is Jonathan Parkes Allen, and I am a sometime historian.
-I am at present a PhD student in Middle Eastern history at the University of Maryland, College Park, in the last stages of writing and defending my dissertation, which deals with the history of saints, sainthood, and sanctity in the early modern Ottoman Empire, c.
-1550-1780.
-I am on the dreaded academic job market at present, though to be honest prospects are not encouraging, but if you know anything about the academic job market that will come as no surprise.
-My wife Wynne, our son Cormac, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately known as the People’s Republic of Takoma Park.
+About the Author: My name is Dr. Jonathan Parkes Allen, and I am a sometime historian.
+I am a recent PhD in Ottoman and Islamic history (my dissertation will soon be available for public consumption), and am currently a post-doctoral research in the Persian Department at the University of Maryland working on, among other things, Islamicate typography and print history.
+My wife Wynne, our son Cormac, our daughter Vera, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately known as the People’s Republic of Takoma Park.

 My area of research interest is, broadly, the medieval and early modern Islamic world, with my current focus primarily on early modern Ottoman religious history, though my subsidiary interests are many, as you can deduce from this blog.
 I work primarily in Arabic, Persian, and Ottoman Turkish, with translations from those languages appearing rather frequently here.
 I am also interested in Armenian and Syriac matters, albeit more peripherally, and with much more basic relevant linguistic skills.
 I enjoy history across the board really, especially but by no means exclusively medieval.
 I’m also a bit of an amateur botanist with an interest in ecology, evolutionary biology, environmental history, and other attendant disciplines.